IgniteUI/igniteui-docfx/en/components/excel_library_working_with_charts.md

 ---
 ## Working with Charts

 The Infragistics Excel Engine's `WorksheetChart` functionality allows you to add visual charting representations of data trends across regions of cells in a worksheet.
-For example, if you wanted to see your Excel data in a region of cells visualized as a column, line, or over 70 other chart types, this feature can help you to achieve that.
+For example, if you want to see your Excel data in a region of cells visualized as a column, line, or over 70 other chart types, this feature can help you to achieve that.

 ### Demo